mohamed-chs/chatgpt-history-export-to-md/javascript/how_to_use.md

 - [ ] add support to add new conversations to the Markdown output folder
 - [ ] update old ones
+- [ ] more seamless api rate limit handling (currently just pauses for a minute after ~50 chat downloads)
 - [ ] update the data analysis and visualization
 - [ ] better widget UI (added error messages and progress and such, so you can close the dev console and still be kept informed on the process)